stevenxchung/OMSCS-Notes/CS 6750 - HCI/CITI Training/CITI Training.md

 - **Exculpatory language** - e.g., _you waive any right to sue or for compensation for injuries that you may receive as a result of participating gin this study_

 IRB may waive documentation under: the subject's participation in the research, and the consent document is the only record linking the subject with the research

+## Privacy and Confidentiality - SBE

+Procedures to protect confidential data:

+- Creating keys linking subjects' names
+- Unique numbers associated with the data
+- Storing encrypted data on secure servers
+- Removing identifiers when data collection is completed
+- Reporting data in aggregate
+- Creating misleading identifiers in articles or presentations

+It is not possible for a researcher to promise confidentiality in a focus group setting.